Elton John: 1974–1980: The Rocket Record Company to 21 at 33

 The rock-oriented Rock of the Westies entered the US albums chart at number 1, as had Captain Fantastic and the Brown Dirt Cowboy, a previously unattained feat.
 John's stage wardrobe now included ostrich feathers, $5,000 spectacles that spelled his name in lights, and costumes such as the Statue of Liberty, Donald Duck, and Wolfgang Amadeus Mozart.
 In 1975 he received a star on the Hollywood Walk of Fame.
 The album features his fifth US number-one single, "Island Girl".
 To celebrate five years since he had first appeared at the venue, in 1975 John played a two-night, four-show stand at the Troubadour.
 With seating limited to fewer than 500 attendees per show, tickets were distributed through a postcard lottery system, with each selected individual eligible to purchase two tickets.
 All attendees received a hardbound "yearbook" documenting the band's history.
 That year, he also played piano on Kevin Ayers's Sweet Deceiver and was among the first and few white artists to appear on the African-American television series Soul Train.

 On 9 August 1975 John was named the outstanding rock personality of the year at the first annual Rock Music Awards in Santa Monica, California, US.
+After a botched suicide attempt the day before, John performed at Dodger Stadium in Los Angeles for two nights in a row on October 25 and 26.
+These shows are considered among the most successful of his career, and featured his most enduring stage costume; a sequined Dodger baseball uniform designed by Bob Mackie.

 In May 1976 the live album Here and There was released, followed in October by the album Blue Moves, which contained the single "Sorry Seems to Be the Hardest Word".
 His biggest success in 1976 was "Don't Go Breaking My Heart", a duet with Kiki Dee that topped a number of charts, including the UK, the US, Australia, France and Canada.

 In addition to being the most commercially successful period of John's career, the years 1970 to 1976 are also widely regarded as his critical peak.
 Between 1972 and 1975, he achieved seven consecutive number-one albums in the United States, a feat that had not been accomplished prior to that time.
 All six of his albums to make Rolling Stones 2003 list of "The 500 Greatest Albums of All Time" are from this period, with Goodbye Yellow Brick Road ranked highest at number 91.
 Between 1972 and 1976 he also had six singles reach number one on the Billboard Hot 100.